Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Summary and Conclusion

 This paper formally addresses the problem of determining the critical transition temperatures in the $\gamma$-model of quantum-critical superconductivity by performing a linear stability analysis of the Hessian matrix of the free energy functional obtained through mapping the theory into a classical spin chain.
 The primary challenge is that the Hessian is an infinite-dimensional operator that is not bounded, and consequently non-compact, as the digonal elements $H_{nn} \to \infty$ as $n \to \infty$.
 This means that a truncation to a finite matrix is not straightforward, mathematically speaking, and needs to be rigorously justified.

-To establish the validity of truncating the infinite Hessian matrix, we argued that it is possible by employing a congruence transformation to recast the unbounded Hessian, $H$, into a new, bounded operator, $\tilde{X}$, on the Hilbert space $\ell^2$.
+To establish the mathematical validity of truncating the infinite Hessian matrix, we leverage the operator-theoretic framework established in \cite{Kiessling2025}.
+Specifically, a congruence transformation is employed to explicitly recast the original unbounded Hessian, $H$, into a new, bounded operator, $\tilde{X}$, on the Hilbert space $\ell^2$.
 This transformation preserves the signs of the eigenvalues.
-The structure of $\tilde{X}$ as a simple term plus a compact operator, combined with Weyl's theorem, guarantees that any instability must arise from a discrete, negative eigenvalue.
-We argued that this justifies reducing the search for the transition temperature to the tractable problem of diagonalizing a finite $N \times N$ matrix with the limit $N \to \infty$.
+The structure of $\tilde{X}$ as a simple term plus a compact operator, combined with Weyl's theorem, guarantees that any instability must arise from a discrete, negative eigenvalue, thereby rigorously justifying the reduction of the transition temperature search to a tractable finite $N \times N$ diagonalization problem in the limit $N \to \infty$.

 With the truncation justified, we derived rigorous bounds for the first transition temperature.
-To establish lower bounds, we applied the Interlacing Eigenvalue Theorem \cite{Horn2012}.
-This theorem guarantees that the lowest eigenvalue of any $N \times N$ truncation is greater than or equal to that of the $(N+1) \times (N+1)$ truncation, creating a monotonically increasing sequence of transition temperatures that converges from below.
-By solving for the transition temperatures of the $N=1, 2, 3,$ and $4$ truncations, we obtained a sequence of increasingly tight lower bounds.
-These results provide an independent confirmation of the findings of Kiessling et al. \cite{Kiessling2025}, which were derived using variational principles.
+To establish lower bounds, we applied the Rayleigh-Ritz variational method.
+This guarantees that the lowest eigenvalue of any $N \times N$ truncation is greater than or equal to that of the $(N+1) \times (N+1)$ truncation, creating a monotonically increasing sequence of transition temperatures that converges from below.
+By solving Eq ~\ref{eq:Lower} for the transition temperatures of the $N=1, 2, 3,$ and $4$ truncations, we obtained a sequence of increasingly tight lower bounds.
+These results provide an independent confirmation of the findings of Kiessling et al. \cite{Kiessling2025}.